About Eden Centers For Advanced Fertility – An Intro

-Eden Fertility is a leading Fertility Clinic in Orange County (Newport Beach and Fullerton).
-Eden is committed to providing world-class, affordable fertility care to patients where ever they live.
+Eden Fertility is a Fertility Clinic in Orange County (Newport Beach and Fullerton).
+Eden is committed to providing affordable fertility care to patients where ever they live.
 Many patients travel to California from other parts of the United States and overseas to achieve their dreams of building a family.
 Eden’s mission is to help patients in their journey by leveraging state-of-the-art technology to achieve the best possible fertility outcomes.

 Vitaly Kushnir MD completed medical school at Tel Aviv University in Israel followed by OBGYN residency at the Rutgers School of Medicine in New Jersey and REI fellowship at Emory University in Atlanta.
 Dr. Kushnir has practiced for many years in New York City where he served as the Director of Division of Reproductive Endocrinology and Infertility at Wyckoff Heights Medical Center and as an attending physician at Lenox Hill Hospital.
 Dr. Kushnir also serves as Assistant Professor of Obstetrics and Gynecology at Wake Forest University in Winston-Salem, NC.